Help Me Choose:

 All shampoos are not created equal!

-Commercial shampoos are actually made from harsh detergent cleansers, synthetic chemicals, and stabilizers that are harsh on the hair and scalp.
+Commercial shampoos are actually made from detergent cleansers, synthetic chemicals, and stabilizers that can be harsh on the hair and scalp.
 In order to compensate for the stripped natural oils, you reach for the bottle of conditioner.
 Commercial conditioners simply coat the hair and weigh it down.

 If your hair is dry or damaged, you can help replace missing oils by using natural, organic hair balms and hair oils that nourish hair, seal in moisture and keep hair hydrated and healthy.